mendlero/react-plus-vue/docs/useVRef.md

 ## useVRef and useVShallowRef

-The `useVRef` and `useVShallowRef` hooks are like vue's `ref()` function exept they are not deeply reactive and if you pass the as prop like this:
+The `useVRef` and `useVShallowRef` hooks are like vue's `ref()` function exept they are not deeply reactive and if you pass them as prop like this:

 ```jsx
 function MyComponent() {